adaptive-intelligent-robotics/Kheperax/README.md

 ### Environment

-Each episode is run for a fixed amount of timesteps (by default equal to `250`).
+Each episode is run for a fixed amount of time-steps (by default equal to `250`).
-The agent corresponds to a Khepera-like robot that moves in a planar 2-dimensional maze.
+The agent corresponds to a Khepera-like robot (circular robots with 2 wheels) that moves in a planar 2-dimensional maze.
 This robot has (by default):
 - 3 lasers to estimate its distance to some walls in specific directions (by default -45, 0 and 45 degrees).
 - 2 bumpers to detect contact with walls.